 Anxiety And Neuroticism Are Associated With Autonomic Sensory Meridian Response

 Neuroticism, a personality trait defined by an individual's propensity to experience unpleasant emotions, particularly in the stress reaction, has been proven to predict numerous types of psychopathology, including drug misuse, mood disorders, and anxiety disorders.
 Neuroticism has evolved to be characterised as an emotional stability characteristic or the propensity to get aroused when provoked.
-In a study published on February 2, 2022, in the open-access journal PLOS ONE, Charlotte Eid and colleagues from Northumbria University in the United Kingdom discovered new evidence that links greater levels of neuroticism and anxiety with the tendency to perceive stress-relieving sensory experience known as the Autonomous Sensory Meridian Response (ASMR).
+In a study published on February 2, 2022, in the open-access journal PLOS ONE, Charlotte Eid and colleagues from Northumbria University in the United Kingdom discovered new evidence that links greater levels of neuroticism and anxietywith the tendency to perceive stress-relieving sensory experience known as the Autonomous Sensory Meridian Response (ASMR).
 During ASMR, a person feels a tingling feeling that starts in the head and neck and spreads throughout the body.
 ASMR is not experienced by everyone and those who have varied triggers, such as having a massage or listening to quiet noises, such as whispering.
 Many internet movies, including noises and settings that may induce ASMR, have been created recently, and many viewers report soothing advantages.

 What Causes Autonomous Sensory Meridian Response?